Jetson-Nano-Media-Server/jetson-nano-image/Readme.md

 # Nvidia Jetson Minimalist Images

-!!!
-DISCLAIMER !!!
+> [!WARNING]
-This repository is for personal use.
+> This repository is for personal use.
 It removes all options except Ubuntu 20.04 for Jetson Nano 2/4GB.
-Refer to the [original repository](https://github.com/pythops/jetson-image) for other models and more updates.
+> Refer to the [original repository](https://github.com/pythops/jetson-image) for other models and more updates.

 ## Supported boards